graalvm/taming-build-time-initialization/BUILD_TIME_METHOD_EVALUATION_PROPOSAL.md

 }
 ```

-### `@Propagate` with Known Types
+### `@Propagate` with Terms of Exact Types

-Propagate can be used for methods where the exact value of an argument is not known, but the type is determined.
+Propagate can be used for calls where the exact value of an argument is not known, but the type is determined.
 To demonstrate this we can use an example from Mockito for spying on objects:
 ```java
  public static <T> T spy(@Propagate T object) {